norvig/paip-lisp/docs/chapter1.md

 the else-part is evaluated and returned.
 While some languages insist that the value of a conditional test must be either true or f al se.
 Lisp is much more forgiving.
 The test may legally evaluate to any value at all.
 Only the value nil is considered false; all other values are considered true.
-In the definition of f i rst - name below, the function member will return a non-nil (hence true) value if the first element of the name is in the list of titles, and will return .i 1 (hence false) if it is not.
+In the definition of first - name below, the function member will return a non-nil (hence true) value if the first element of the name is in the list of titles, and will return .i 1 (hence false) if it is not.
 Although all non-nil values are considered true, by convention the constant t is usually used to represent truth.